The Ultimate Bread Baking Guide: How to Make Bread from Scratch

 Taste of Home

-Proofing bread is perhaps the trickiest part of the bread baking process.
+Proofing bread dough is perhaps the trickiest part of the bread baking process.
 To properly proof bread, you need a warm, humid environment.
 This encourages the yeast to create the carbon dioxide that encourages the dough to expand.

 After working so hard to knead and proof your bread, you want to get the perfect bake.
-For yeasted breads, the best way to tell if the bread is done is to take the internal temperature with a quick-read thermometer ($100).
-According to our Test Kitchen, yeasted breads are done when they reach 160-185ºF inside.
+For yeast breads, the best way to tell if the bread is done is to take the internal temperature with a quick-read thermometer.
+According to our Test Kitchen, yeast breads are done when they reach 160º to 185º inside.

 For quick breads, you can use the toothpick test, much like you would for cakes.
 When the toothpick comes out clean, the quick bread is done.

 Taste of Home

-After spending all the time to make homemade bread, the last thing you want is for it to go stale before you finish it.
+After taking the time to make homemade bread, the last thing you want is for it to go stale before you finish eating it.
 Storing bread properly is key.
-Homemade bread lasts between 3-4 days when properly stored.
-Bread boxes work exceptionally well at keeping your bakes fresh for a few days.
-And remember, if you can’t finish your bread in a few days’ time, you can always freeze it.
-Bread lasts for up to 3-6 months in the freezer.
+Homemade bread lasts for 3 to 4 days when stored correctly.
+Bread boxes work exceptionally well for keeping your bakes fresh for a few days.
+If you can’t finish your bread in a few days’ time, learn how to freeze bread—it’ll last for 3 to 6 months in the freezer.

 Bread Baking Supplies

-Fortunately, it doesn’t take a lot of extra gear or gadgets to get into bread baking.
-A quality stand mixer certainly helps and you’ll definitely need a loaf pan or two, but not much more to get started.
+You don’t need a lot of extra gear or gadgets to get into bread baking.
+A quality stand mixer certainly helps, and you’ll definitely need a loaf pan or two, but you don’t need much else to get started.

-If you catch the bread bug, you can invest in all sorts of bread baking gear to make whipping up your favorite recipe a joy.
-A great serrated knife ($76), a dough whisk ($13) and even a countertop proofer ($170) can make enjoying homemade bread easier than ever.
+If you catch the bread baking bug, you can invest in all sorts of bread making tools to make whipping up your favorite recipe a joy.
+A great serrated knife, a dough whisk and even a countertop proofer can make homemade bread even easier.
 Bread machines can also be super useful in the kitchen, especially when you’ve got some great bread maker recipes.

-When it comes to baking pans, check out the Taste of Home’s Test Kitchen-approved bakeware line to give your gear an upgrade.
+When it comes to baking pans, check out the Taste of Home cookware and bakeware line to give your gear an upgrade.